 Reaching through radio

 Our radio station, located in Boali, broadcasts all over the country and airs important topics such as:

-Known as “the people’s radio station”, our station is the first privately owned station transmitting in Sango (the trade language) as well as in French and has an estimated 100,000 listeners each day.
+Known as “the people’s radio station”, our station is the first privately owned station transmitting in Sango (an official language in CAR) as well as in French and has an estimated 100,000 listeners each day.